peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

                 var bytes = ms.ToArray();
                 }

-The following example (written in Java for the Java version) shows how to use a subclassed  `OutputStream`  together with a  `ByteArrayOutputStream`  to limit the size of supported JSON serializations of CBOR objects.
+The following example (written in Java for the Java version) shows how to use a subclass of  `OutputStream`  together with a  `ByteArrayOutputStream`  to limit the size of supported JSON serializations of CBOR objects.

                 /* maximum supported JSON size in bytes*/ final int maxSize = 20000;